Lakes, Mountains, and Desert

 Sand Hollow, Saint George Utah, 2018 Lakes, Mountains, and Desert

-Sand Hollow, Saint George Utah (2018)
+Sand Hollow, Saint George, Utah (2018)

 Here is our Campsite Review for Quail Creek State Park for the RV Park website for the state park website Quail Creek State Park.

 Here is a link to our departure post from Nellis.
-Ground Hog Day, we leave tomorrow
+Ground Hog Day, we leave tomorrow.

 Loop complete

-Please subscribe and join us on our journey
+Please subscribe and join us on our journey.

-We will add you to our email list and send you updates about once a week.
+We will add you to our email list and send you updates once a week.
 Here is a link.
 Subscribe

-As you know, our blog income is zero – this allows us to be independent and just tell the truth.
+As you know, our blog income is zero, which allows us to be independent and tell the truth.
 We do not get income or commissions.
 No, we don’t make paid endorsements.
-We don’t make recommendations but instead, we will tell you what we like (or dislike).
+We don’t make recommendations; instead, we will tell you what we like (or dislike).
 The links are only provided as a quick reference to help our readers.

 Stunning Big Sky